egarner99/final_project/README_protocol.md

 # Running the GM137 files through FastQC:

+A new dir for this section was created called `fastqc/`.

-To run the GM137 files through FastQC, the script `run_fastqc.sh` can be used, which is found in the `fastqc` dir.
+To run the GM137 files through FastQC, the script `run_fastqc.sh` can be used, which is found in the `fastqc/` dir.
 It can be run using the following:

 ```bash
 for fastq in ../final_project/GM137_data/downloads/SRR*fastq.gz; do
   sbatch fastqc/run_fastqc.sh "$fastq" fastqc/results
 done
 ```

+As the script runs, it will create a dir in the `fastqc/` dir called `results` in which all the files can be found, if the `fastqc/results/` dir isn't already present.